jayneelparekh/jayneelparekh.github.io/_news/announcement_3.md

-Talk for our work "A Framework to Learn with Interpretation" at IBM Research, Saclay.
-Couldn't present it being down with fever!
+Talk for FLINT at IBM Research, Saclay.
+Presented by my advisor (I was down with fever!)